MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 #### Validations

 A list of Boolean expressions.
 Recognized input is invalid if any of these expressions evaluate to `false`.
 You can use `this.value` to examine the user input in the validation expressions.
-Validations are expressed using [adaptive expressions][10]
+Validations are expressed using [adaptive expressions][adaptive-expressions]

 #### Value